Lex-Tyger Lobinger

-Lex-Tyger Lobinger (born 22 February 1999) is a German professional footballer who plays as a centre-forward for club Viktoria Köln.
+Lex-Tyger Lobinger (born 22 February 1999) is a German professional footballer who plays as a centre-forward for club MSV Duisburg.

 Career

 Lobinger made his professional debut for Fortuna Düsseldorf in the 2.
 Bundesliga on 8 May 2021, coming on as a substitute in the 88th minute for Shinta Appelkamp.
 The home match finished as a 2–2 draw.

 On 1 July 2022, Lobinger signed with 1.
 FC Kaiserslautern.

 On 5 January 2024, Lobinger joined VfL Osnabrück on loan.

 On 25 June 2024, Lobinger signed for 3.
 Liga side Viktoria Köln.
+In January 2026, he moved to MSV Duisburg.